b-pardi/Marker-Tracker/README.md

 - Outputs of the tracking will be saved in 'output/Tracking_Output.csv'

 ### Necking Point Detection
+- Tunable parameters include:
+    - % of video width to exclude outter edges of
+        - Sometimes lighting effects make the tube at the edges of the video appear narrower than they actually are, effecting the necking point detection
+        - This allows the ability to exclude x% of the video from detection, essentially cropping it
+        - Full video will still be displayed, but the vertical blue lines will indicate area of consideration
+    - Threshold pixel intensity value for frame binarization
+        - This is a pixel brightness value from 0-255, where any brightness value below this becomes black (0), any any above becomes white (255)
+        - This frame binarization is not displayed, but the edge detection uses these binarized images behind the scenes
 - After submitting, just sit back and watch the magic
     - Green lines are detected edges, top and bottom edges are what are looked at vertical distance of necking point
     - blue lines are visualizations of the vertical distances to ensure they are touching the top and bottom green edges